The XML-RPC API¶

 Alternatively, simply attempt to make a request to the API.

 Deprecated since version 2.0: The XML-RPC API is a legacy API and has been deprecated in favour of the REST API.
-It will be removed in Patchwork 3.0.
+It may be removed in a future release.

 Once connected, the